E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![NTP Verification](./images/02-ntp-verification.png)

-The output confirmed that the device had formed an association with the configured NTP server and synchronized its clock.
+The output confirmed that the device had formed an association with the NTP server and synchronized its clock.

 ---

 ## Syslog Configuration Verification

-The configured Syslog destination was verified on the network devices.
+The Syslog configuration was verified on the network devices.

 ![Syslog Configuration](./images/03-syslog-config.png)

-This confirmed that device messages were configured to be sent to the centralized management server.
+The output confirmed that messages were configured to be sent to the management server.

 ---